Anthonaut/Git-Tutorial/Git Tutorial.md

 ```
 We've simpled created a `play_again()` function and implemented it as a while loop before the `print("Bye!")` statement.

-Now we just implemented said *play again feature*, but maybe we aren't exactly sure if this is how we would like to implement it.
+Now we just implemented said play again feature, but maybe we aren't exactly sure if this is how we would like to implement it.

-To know the feature worked, open **quiz_game.py** in your code editor and take note of the code for the *play again feature* we just added:<br>
+To know the feature worked, open **quiz_game.py** in your code editor and take note of the code for the play again feature we just added:<br>
 ![](images/git_stash_play_again_before.png)
 <br>